Heterogeneous causal effects with imperfect compliance: a Bayesian machine learning approach: Monte Carlo Simulations

 To evaluate the performance of the BCF-IV and BCF-ITT algorithms, we contrast them with other two methods tailored for drawing causal inference in irregular assignment mechanism scenarios: the Honest Causal Trees with Instrumental Variable (HCT-IV) algorithm \citep{bargagli2020causal} and the Generalized Random Forests (GRF) algorithm \citep{athey2019generalized}.
-Both these algorithms were shown to outperform other causal machine learning methodologies in irregular assignment mechanisms.
-Since the foremost focus of this paper is on discovery and estimation of the heterogeneity in the causal effects, we compare and evaluate the algorithms on two critical dimensions: (i) the ability of the algorithms to correctly detect the subgroups with heterogeneous causal effects, and (ii) the overall performance in terms of estimation accuracy for the conditional causal effects within the correctly discovered subgroups.
-With respect to the former dimension, we compare BCF-IV and BCF-ITT with HCT-IV as these three methods are able to identify, in an interpretable manner, the groups with highest levels of heterogeneity in the causal effect.
+Both these algorithms were shown to outperform other causal machine learning methodologies in irregular assignment mechanisms. { Since the foremost focus of this paper is on discovery of the heterogeneity in the effects in terms of an interpretable tree structure and the estimation of this heterogeneity in all the detected subgroups, we compare and evaluate the algorithms on three critical dimensions: (i) the ability of the algorithms to correctly detect the subgroups (at leaves level) with heterogeneous causal effects, (ii) the capacity of BCF-IV to control for false positive discovery at leaves level through p-value adjustment, and (iii) the overall performance in terms of estimation accuracy for the conditional causal effects within the correctly discovered subgroups at leaves level (namely, the ones with heterogeneous effects).} With respect to the first dimension, we compare BCF-IV and BCF-ITT with HCT-IV as these three methods are able to identify, in an interpretable manner, the groups with highest levels of heterogeneity in the causal effect.
 In this case, we leave out the comparison with GRF as this technique is not providing interpretable guidance on the subgroups with highest levels of heterogeneity.
-For the latter dimension, we compare the estimation ability of BCF-IV with the one of GRF.\footnote{ Since BCF-IV and BCF-ITT are based on the same estimator we implement just BCF-IV for this contrast.}
+For the last dimension, we compare the estimation ability of BCF-IV with the one of GRF.\footnote{ Since BCF-IV and BCF-ITT are based on the same estimator we implement just BCF-IV for this contrast.}

 We start by generating the set of potential outcomes $Y_i(Z_i)$, potential treatments $W_i(Z_i)$, and covariates $\mathbf\bX_i$ for each unit $i$, where the observed treatment and outcome are based on the value of the instrument $Z_i$.
 For each data-generating process, we generate the covariate matrix $\bX$ with 10 binary covariates from $X_{i1}$ to $X_{i10}$ where each covariate is sampled from a binomial distribution with success probability equal to 0.5: $X_{ip} \sim \textit{Binom}(0.5)$.
 The binary instrument $Z_i$ is also drawn from a binomial distribution, $Z_i \sim \textit{Binom}(0.5)$.
 Given one-sided non-compliance, for units not assigned to the treatment their potential treatment is always 0, namely $W_i(0)=0$.
 The potential treatment is a Bernoulli trial with a success rate (or compliance rate) of $\pi_{X_{i1},X_{i2}}$.
 This means that the compliance rate depends on the two covariates $X_{i1}$ and $X_{i2}$ mimicking a setting where people assigned to the treatment may decide to actually receive it or not based on the values of some observed covariates.
 The potential outcomes of units having not received the instrument are sampled from a standard normal distribution, $Y_i(0) \sim \mathcal{N}(0,1)$, while the potential outcomes of units having received the instrument are a function of the treatment value and $\tau^{cace}(\mathbf\bX_i)$: $Y_i(1) = Y_i(0) + W_i(1)\tau^{cace}(\mathbf\bX_i)$. $\tau^{cace}(\mathbf\bX_i)$ indicates the heterogeneous conditional CACE, which is a function of the set of covariates levels of each unit.
 To simplify, we make $\tau^{cace}(\mathbf\bX_i)$ dependent on $X_{i1}$ and $X_{i2}$ and we generate two scenarios: \begin{enumerate} \item {\em strong heterogeneity scenario}: